December 3, 2024, 7:30 p.m.

 Carolina Fusilier and Miko Revereza

 70 min., 2020.
 Produced and distributed by Arquitectura Parlante.
-Followed by a live Q&A with both directors and Patricia Ciccone.
+Followed by a live, virtual Q&A with both directors and scholar Patricia Ciccone.

 A new film from Miko Revereza (No Data Plan) and artist Carolina Fusilier, El Lado Quieto/The Still Side combines speculative fiction, folklore, and documentary to invite spectators to engage all senses.
 A sea-creature camera-eye has swum currents from the Philippines to rove an abandoned theme park in Capaluco, an island off the coast of Mexico.
 Spectral voices accompany its watery trespass to offer concern and prediction for inhabitants of touristed architecture past and future—sweeping monument, artifice, science-fiction, and fact—in search of a condition for listening.